 NEAL R. GROSS COURT REPORTERS AND TRANSCRIBERS 1323 RHODE ISLAND AVE., N.W.
 WASHINGTON D.C.
 20005-3701 about the hearing is this -- this briefing is this.
-We believe the Commission's policy has always been that when civil liberties are violated, or it is alleged that they are violated, and that the violations go directly to particular people because of their race, religion, national origin, or other matters relating to civil rights issues, and that that And in this case is the fault line that we draw. since Arabs and Muslims and the like are so much affected, it seemed that this was an issue that we should consider.
+We believe the Commission's policy has always been that when civil liberties are violated, or it is violated, the and that alleged that they are violations go directly to particular people because of religion, national origin, other their race, or matters relating to civil rights issues, and that that And in this case is the fault line that we draw. since Arabs and Muslims and the like are so much affected, it seemed that this was an issue that we should consider.